UVU-AI-Innovate/UTTA/examples/README.md

 - Using Chain-of-Thought prompting rather than model fine-tuning
 - Working with very small datasets (as few as 5 examples)
 - No model weight updates (only better prompting)
+- **Note**: Still requires payment for underlying LLM API calls
+- **Cost saving option**: Can configure to use cheaper models like Mixtral or Llama 2

 Expected Results:
 - Direct, concise answers with logical reasoning